thaR00t/fuzzer/README.md

 ****INSTALLATION****

-ONLY YOU NEED TO USE THIS FUZZER IS REQUEST LIBRARY
+ONLY YOU NEED TO USE THIS FUZZER IS REQUEST LIBRARY AND RICH:

 - pip install -r requirements.txt